Behaviour Expectations & Rewards

-- St. Stephen's Star Award - This is new for 2019-20 and replaces the Oscar winners.
-The St. Stephen's Star is selected by the class teacher who will consider the children's behaviour in class and around school.
+- St. Stephen's Star Award - The St. Stephen's Star is selected by the class teacher who will consider the children's behaviour in class and around school.
 The children are rewarded during our Friday celebration worship where they will explain what they have done well and become a role model for other children.
-As an extra reward, the children are invited to choose a friend who has tried equally hard to join them and other teachers on the Captain's Table for delicious Friday treats!
+The children are rewarded with a certificate and have the honour of wearing the St. Stephen's star fleece jacket all week.

 - Recognition Board - Another of our new behaviour initiatives which allows all children to be recognised for modelling and following our 3 behaviour expectations.
 Each classroom has a Recognition Board and each week a target is set by the teacher an class.
 The children's aim is to get 'spotted' for achieving the target set with the aim of moving their name onto the Recognition Board.
 When the children move their name a class celebration is had and the children receive a round of applause and team tokens.
 Children can achieve silver, gold and diamond awards.

 - Team tokens – rewarded for behaviour & modelling Christian/British values - Each child and member of staff belong to one of four teams, each team has captains and vice captains to represent them.
 Team tokens are given for modelling the behaviour expectations and demonstrating the school values, they are collected in class and taken at the end of the week to the central collection point where they are counted and a winner announced at the end of each half term.
 An appropriate reward will be received by the winning team decided by the school council and house captains.